-Rule 15c2-12 under the Securities and Exchange Act of 1934, as amended, and officially interpreted from time to time (the "Rule"), provides that an underwriter may not purchase or sell municipal securities unless the issuer of the municipal securities or another obligated person, undertakes to provide continuing disclosure with respect to those securities, subject to certain exemptions not applicable to the Bonds.
-The Bank will covenant at the time of delivery of the Bonds to provide continuing disclosure consistent with the terms of the Rule, as provided in a Continuing Disclosure Certificate to be dated as of the date of delivery of the Bonds and incorporated by reference therein.
-A proposed form of Continuing Disclosure Certificate is provided in Appendix E. Other than the Bank, there are no obligated persons with respect to the Bonds within the meaning of the Rule.
+Rule 15c2-12 under the Securities and Exchange Act of 1934, as amended, and officially interpreted from time to time (the "Rule"), provides that an underwriter may not purchase or sell municipal securities unless the issuer of the municipal securities or another obligated person, undertakes to provide continuing disclosure with respect to those securities, subject to certain exemptions.
+The Bank has covenanted to provide continuing disclosure consistent with the terms of the Rule.
+Other than the Bank, there are no obligated persons with respect to the Bonds within the meaning of the Rule.